Proven-Paradox/shaper-system/Handbook.md

 > For example, Cyrick currently suffers from 3 rounds of Degeneration.
 This causes him to lose 3 HP at Round Start.
 If nothing happens to change the duration of Degeneration on him, the next Round Start he will lose 2 HP.
 However, he sustains a hit that imposes 2 more rounds of Degeneration on his turn, leaving him with 4 rounds remaining.
 The next round, he loses 4 HP as a result.

 ### Enervate
 Afflicted by a life draining curse, necromantic energies, disease, or similar hindrances.
-This reduces all life recovery you would receive by half for its duration.
+This reduces all healing you receive by half for its duration.

 ### Fatigue
 Tired in a way that interferes with your defenses.
 All damage multipliers against Fatigued characters are increased by 1.